Length: 1,847 words

-This course is based on the contents of my book – “Ecommerce SEO,” which has been retired from the market.
-For those of you who already read the book, you might remember I mentioned that the book would evolve into an easier to update medium – this video course is now that medium.
+This guide is based on the contents of my book – “Ecommerce SEO”.
+For those of you who already read the book, you might remember I mentioned that the book would evolve into an easier to update medium – this online guide is now that medium.
 I would also like to thank everyone who purchased the book and left these five-star reviews:

 I would also like to thank everyone else in the SEO industry who supported me but are not listed here.
 Thanks a lot to all of you who left raving reviews on social media as well.
 It is much appreciated.